Project

 Preserve shuffle history on exit

-Added by Audy Murphy over 8 years ago.
-Updated over 6 years ago.
+Added by Audy Murphy almost 9 years ago.
+Updated about 7 years ago.

 Status: